enric16/Sprint-1.04/README.md

-# PHP Exercises Repository 1.03
+# PHP Exercises Repository 1.04

 ## 📌 **Description**

-This repository contains exercises designed to test knowledge of arrays in PHP.
+This repository contains exercises designed to start using OOP in PHP.
-The exercises are divided into two directories based on difficulty level.
+There are two different exercices for the first level.

 Topics Covered:

- · Associative arrays
+ · PHP integration

- · Array-related functions
+ · OOP
+ · Class and Subclass

 ## 📁 **Repository Structure**

- level1 - Beginner exercises on arrays
+ level1 - Beginner exercises on OOP in PHP.

- level2 - More complex exercises on associative arrays and array manipulation functions

 ## 🛠️ **Technologies Used**